mascaldotfr/CoRT/CONTRIBUTING.md

 (`element.replaceChildren()` missing), so we've mostly up to date users, thanks to browser updating themselves.
 But the baseline is born from it.

-Actually the site works even with Firefox 52 (XP/Vista), minus the charts.
-As such, Firefox 60 (May 2018) was chosen because it was the closest ESR version to 52 supporting the charts, and any bug report for a browser older than that will be rejected.
+Firefox 60 (May 2018) was chosen because it was the minimal version of Firefox supporting all the site features, and any bug report for a browser older than that will be rejected.

 You can use an old [Debian Live image which has already that version preloaded](https://cdimage.debian.org/cdimage/archive/9.7.0-live/amd64/iso-hybrid/debian-live-9.7.0-amd64-xfce.iso)